user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

 - There are 3 steps kubernetes takes in running a container:
   1. The *API server* processes the app's description
-  2. The *Scheduler* schedules thespecified groups of containers onto the available worker nodes based on computational resources required by each group and resources available on each node.
+  2. The *Scheduler* schedules the specified groups of containers onto the available worker nodes based on computational resources required by each group and resources available on each node.
   3. After a worker is scheduled, the worker's *kubelet* instructs the *Container Runtime* (docker) to pull and run the container.

 - __Pods__ are sets of applications.
 We will cover them more in ch 3.